Keeping them in

 Loss can also occur at night, as dropping temperatures send cats hurrying in search of warmth and shelter.
 This can sometimes lead them into danger, as they retreat inside sheds and garages, or even car engines, to escape the cold.
 It’s fairly common to hear that a cat has gone missing, only to be found 3 weeks later trapped inside a neighbour’s garage!

-Understandably though, many cat owners prefer to give their cats round the clock access to the outdoors, believing it to be the most natural thing.
+Understandably though, many cat owners still prefer to give their cats round the clock access to the outdoors, believing it to be the most natural thing.
+Some cats are used to this routine, so confining them can lead to extreme stress and related negative behaviours.

 Likewise, ensuring your cat is neutered or spayed will also help reduce the risks to them outside, as unneutered animals will wander for miles (often crossing busy roads) and are more likely to get into fights.
 They also cause more noise and smell nuisance to neighbours than neutered cats, and the risk of pregnancy to unspayed females is obvious.